The Hourglass Effect in Hierarchical Dependency Networks: The core of a dependency network

 \section{The core of a dependency network}

 Intuitively, the {\em core} of a dependency network can be defined as a subset of vertices that represent the most central modules in the underlying system.
-One naive approach would be to rank vertices in terms of path centrality.
+One approach would be to rank vertices in terms of path centrality.
 This approach does not consider however that two or more vertices may be traversed by almost the same set of ST-paths.
 So, even though they may both have high path centrality, including one of them in the core would be sufficient to ``cover'' those source-target dependencies.

-Instead, we define the core of a dependency network based on the solution of an optimization problem: identify the smallest set of vertices that are traversed by almost all ST-paths -- namely, a given fraction $\tau \approx 1$ of the set of ST-paths.
+Instead, we define the core of a dependency network based on the solution of an optimization problem: identify the smallest set of vertices that are traversed by almost all ST-paths -- namely, a large fraction $\tau$ of all ST-paths.
 We approach this problem in two steps.
 First, we consider the problem of computing the most central set of $k$ vertices, when $k$ is given, which has already been studied by Ishakian et al. in \cite{ishakian2012framework}.
 Then, we use an algorithm for the previous problem to identify the minimum-size core for a given fraction $\tau$ of ST-paths.

 \begin{definition}[Coverage of ST-paths] Let ${\bf P}$ be the set of all ST-paths and ${\bf R}$ be a set of vertices. ${\bf P}_{\bf R}$ is the subset of ${\bf P}$ that traverses at least one vertex in ${\bf R}$.
 The corresponding {\em path coverage} of ${\bf R}$ is defined as: